Hedges for Wildlife

 Go native and plant the ultimate wildlife hotel!
 Winter is the perfect time for hedge planting, and if you seriously want to put conservation into action, planting a native hedge is an easy and effective way to help some of our most threatened UK species.

-For most of us, large trees and woodland patches are beyond the scope of our modestly sized gardens, but native hedges function as mini woodlands which are absolutely teeming with wildlife.
+For most of us, large trees and woodland patches are beyond the scope of our modestly sized gardens, but native hedging plants function as mini woodlands which are absolutely teeming with wildlife.
 Supporting up to 80 per cent of our woodland birds, 50 per cent of our mammals and 30 per cent of our butterflies, the benefits of hedgerows to wildlife are indisputable.
 However, in some parts of the UK, up to 50% of hedgerows have disappeared.
 This is where gardeners can step in and make a real difference.

 So, get planting your Hedgerow Hotel!
 Here is an introduction to just some of the wonderful guests who will be eagerly waiting to check in.